On computing the determinant, other characteristic polynomial coefficients, and inverse in Clifford algebras of arbitrary dimension: Introduction

-Over the past years, several results were obtained on the problems of the determinant and inverses in Clifford algebras.
-The basis-free formulas for the inverses of Clifford algebra elements for the cases $n\leq 5$ were presented in \cite{LS, dadbeh, rudn, hitzer1} using different methods.
+Over the past years, several results were obtained on the problem of computing the determinant and inverse in Clifford algebras.
+The basis-free formulas for the inverse of Clifford algebra elements for the cases $n\leq 5$ were presented in \cite{LS, dadbeh, rudn, hitzer1} using different methods.
 For the case $n=6$, the explicit formula was presented for the first time in \cite{acus}.
 In \cite{hitzer2}, it was presented how to obtain the algebraic expression for the inverse in the case of arbitrary odd $n$, if we know the corresponding expression for the case of previous even $n-1$.
 In this paper, we generalize results to the case of arbitrary $n$ using different techniques.
-We present the basis-free formulas of different types (explicit and recursive) for the determinant, other characteristic polynomial coefficients, adjugate, and inverses in the case of arbitrary $n$ using only the operations of multiplication, summation, and operations of conjugation without using the corresponding matrix representations.
+We present the basis-free formulas of different types (explicit and recursive) for the determinant, other characteristic polynomial coefficients, adjugate, and inverse in the case of arbitrary $n$ using only the operations of multiplication, summation, and operations of conjugation without using the corresponding matrix representations.
+The results of this paper can be used in symbolic computation (using different software \cite{AblMaple, AcusPack, Python, HitzerMatlab})\footnote{One of the anonymous reviewers noted that he implemented and tested (both recursive and explicit) algorithm and checked that it yields correct results for Clifford algebras up to dimension $n=11$ (using elements with random integer coefficients), and stated that explicit algorithm is much more efficient than recursive; he also computed (using optimized version of the formula, provided by Lemma 6 in the article) of symbolic expression for determinant for $\cl_{6,0}$ in expanded form in approximately one day, whereas symbolic matrix determinant computation (in expanded form) took more than four days.}\footnote{See also applications of the results of this paper in symbolic computation using the Mathematica package \cite{AcusPack}, https://github.com/ArturasAcus/GeometricAlgebra, and the Python package \cite{Python}, https://github.com/pygae/clifford/pull/373.}.

 The paper is organized as follows.